-This presentation is very interactive and specifically tailored to a teen audience.
-By analyzing video clips, songs currently popular on the radio, and music videos, teens will get a better understanding of what healthy versus unhealthy relationships look like.
+This presentation is interactive and specifically tailored to a teen audience.
+We look at video clips, songs currently popular on the radio, and music videos to gain a better understanding of what healthy versus unhealthy relationships look like.
 Topics discussed include:

 •The common forms of dating abuse

 •The importance of consent